 - Discussion:

 -Karlo Broussard of Catholic Answers wrote an article interacting with claims made by Ron Rhodes on Romans 2:6-7.
-He claimed that passages such as Romans 3:28 do not so much condemn the idea of meritorious works in salvation, but specifically works of the Mosaic Law.
-Before responding to Broussard's claims, it is necessary to provide some background information as to what kind of interpretation of Paul's words that he employs.
+He argues that passages such as Romans 3:28 do not so much condemn the idea of meritorious works in obtaining a righteous standing before God, but specifically works of the Mosaic Law, such as circumcision.
+Before answering any of Broussard's claims, it is necessary to provide some background information as to what kind of interpretation of Paul's words that he relies on to make his case.

-Broussard utilizes a liberal interpretation of Pauline texts which stands contrary to the traditional understanding of the words of Paul, which is that he rejects works as being necessary for our justification before God.
-This "new" perspective on the meaning of works and works of the law was not known by most people until former canon theologian of Westminster Abbey now turned Anglican Bishop of Durham N.T.
+Many apologists for Rome have resorted to a liberal interpretation of Pauline texts concerning justification by faith.
+The traditional understanding of the apostle's teaching is that he rejects good works in general as being required besides faith for our justification before God.
+This "new" perspective on the meaning of works and works of the law in Paul was not known by most people until former canon theologian of Westminster Abbey now turned Anglican Bishop of Durham N.T.
 Wright published a book on the subject titled What St. Paul Really Said.

-This school of thought maintains that the Apostle Paul never argued against depending on the moral aspects of the Mosaic Law for getting right with God, but rather that he only stood in opposition to observing the dietary and ceremonial parts of the Law.
-In other words, it is argued by proponents of the new perspective that Paul argued against circumcision, heeding to food laws, and the observance of Jewish Sabbaths.
-Thus, the phrase "works of the law" in Paul's epistles has been reduced to Jewish ethnic badges or the ceremonial law.
+Continuing on, this school of thought maintains that the Apostle Paul did not argue against depending on the moral aspects of the Mosaic Law for getting right with God.
+Rather, he only stood in opposition to observing the dietary and ceremonial parts of the Law for acquiring personal righteousness.
+In other words, it is argued by proponents of the new perspective on Paul that he opposed circumcision, heeding to food laws, and the observance of Jewish Sabbaths when defending his teaching of justification by faith.
+Thus, expressions like "works" and "works of the law" in the Pauline epistles have been narrowed to Jewish ethnic badges or the ceremonial law.

-It has been suggested that traditional churches base their soteriology on outdated interpretations of Scripture established by the Protestant Reformers.
-Advocates of this theology argue that Paul's use of the phrase "works of the Law" should be interpreted through a different lens to conclude that he was merely opposing boundary-markers.
-They maintain that the Judaism of Paul's time was not legalistic.
-Consequently, Paul's focus shifts from soteriological concerns to ecclesiastical ones.
+The most obvious implication of all this, if true, would be that traditional churches have developed their soteriology on outdated interpretations of Scripture advanced by the Protestant Reformers and others of ages past.
+Advocates of this theology assert that Paul's use of the phrase "works of the Law" should be interpreted through a different lens than usual to conclude that he was merely opposing boundary-markers.
+They maintain that the Judaism of Paul's time in general was not legalistic.
+Consequently, Paul's focus is shifted from soteriological concerns to ecclesiastical ones.

 "Romans 2:6-7 refers to good works that belong to the moral sphere.
 The “works” that Paul speaks of in Romans 3:28 and Romans 4:5 refer to works that belonged to the Law of Moses, the keeping of which was necessary for Jews (circumcision, kosher laws, ritual washings, precepts governing the offering of sacrifices, etc.)."